Muonio

+Muonio is good base for exploring the many things to do in the area; it offers a variety of accommodations and commercial supply establishments and is on the E8 highway which goes north to Kilpisjärvi.
+International air flights and train service terminate at Kittilä; local bus service connects to Muonio.
+Other busses will take you to Rovaniemi, Helsinki, or even to Tromsø, Norway.
+Pallas-Yllästunturi National Park is nearby and offers year-round activities.

 Muonio is known as the municipality with the longest snow season in Finland.
 For that reason its vocational college has a top ski class that attracts aspiring cross-country ski champions from all over Finland.
-The "midnight sun" is above the horizon from 27 May to 17 July (52 days), and the period with continuous daylight lasts a bit longer, polar night from 10 December to 2 January (24 days).
+The "midnight sun" is above the horizon from 27 May to 17 July (52 days), and the period with continuous daylight is during this time.
+The period of continuous night, polar night, lasts from 10 December to 2 January (24 days).

+The nearest airport to Muonio is Kittilä Airport, located 74 km south east of the town.
+Rovaniemi Airport is also at reasonable distance which is located 233 km south east of Muonio.